No MOTHERLAND WITHOUT YOU: Images of North Korea by Tom Wagner

-The public is invited to the artist’s talk, opening reception and exhibition.
+The public is invited to the exhibition and the related events.
 Admission to each is free.

 Additional sponsors of this year’s gallery program include 40 Visuals and the Hope College Patrons for the Arts.